 Title - You can change the name of the Button from the default ‘Button 1’.

-Name (Unique) - This is a unique name for the new field.
+Name (Unique) - This is a unique name for the Button and inherits a camel case version of the entered Title.

 Help text - You can insert text to help the form user.
 If you add help text, a question mark icon will appear next to the field title and, if the user clicks on this, they will see the help text you have inserted.